-Rhodes is a national, four-year, private, coeducational, residential college committed to the liberal arts and sciences.
-Our highest priorities are intellectual engagement, service to others and honor among ourselves.
+Rhodes is an international, four-year, private, coeducational, residential college committed to the liberal arts and sciences.
+Our highest priorities are intellectual engagement, service to others, and honor among ourselves.
 We enjoy one of the country’s most beautiful campuses in the heart of Memphis, an economic, political and cultural center, making Rhodes one of a handful of prominent liberal arts colleges located in a major metropolitan area.

 The Rhodes experience combines the best of the classroom and the real world—through internships, service, research and other opportunities in Memphis and far beyond.
 Students learn, play and serve others with a determination to grow personally and to improve the quality of life within their communities.